zacharygriffee/dependency-staging/docs/api.md

 ### dependency.snapshot
-Create a serializable javascript object of the dependency if the dependency is serializable, see [Dependency.isSerializable](Dependency.isSerializable) Snapshots can be added back into stage.addDependency which allows you to save the state of the stage and reload it, or transfer the state of the stage over network.
+Create a serializable javascript object of the dependency if the dependency is serializable, see [Dependency.isSerializable](Dependency.isSerializable) Snapshots can be added back into stage.put which allows you to save the state of the stage and reload it, or transfer the state of the stage over network.

 **Kind**: instance method of [<code>Dependency</code>](#Dependency)